akosbrachna/gps_tracker/README.md

 About the application

-GPS tracker is a simple web based map tracking application which is still under development.
+GPS tracker is a simple web based map tracking application.
-It can be used or modified freely.

 A device with a web browser and gps capability is needed to send gps locations to the website which can be installed on any web server that runs apache php mysql.